Kevin Rafferty: Background

 to produce the cult classic documentary film The Atomic Cafe.
 He was the director, producer, editor and cinematographer of many documentary projects, including Blood in the Face, The War Room, Feed, and The Last Cigarette.
-His last project was Harvard Beats Yale 29-29.
+His last project was 2009's Harvard Beats Yale 29-29.

 Rafferty was a nephew of Barbara Bush, and a cousin of George W. Bush.

 Rafferty died from cancer at his home in Manhattan on July 2, 2020, at age 73.